How to start a popsicle business: a founder's guide

 Navigate permits and regulations

 The main permit is the Mobile Food Facility Permit from your county health department.
 Expect costs from $200 to $800 and a processing time of four to eight weeks.
-Many new owners don't realize this permit often requires a signed agreement with a commercial commissary kitchen.
+Many new owners do not realize this permit often requires a signed agreement with a commercial commissary kitchen for prep, storage, and sanitation, a step other food businesses like pickles and salsa also have to clear.

 Here are 3 immediate steps to take: